Picnic

 I integrated a Search feature similar to Yelp that lets the user browse different categories for restaurants and see their locations on the map.

-The Friends Map differentiates Picnic from other apps by letting users see the places their friends have gone in the past 7 days.
-This can help in the overall research and discussion process since people are more likely to go to places their friends have gone.
+The Friends Map differentiates Picnic from other apps by letting users see the places their friends have gone based on their posts.
+This can help in the overall research and discussion process since peer recommendation holds the largest influence according to our interviews.

 User Testing to Iterate Upon Features